jciglesias/red-tetris/server/README.md

 2. **State Preservation**: Game state is preserved for disconnected players
 3. **Graceful Reconnection**: Players can rejoin mid-game with full state restoration
 4. **Timeout Handling**: Automatic cleanup after extended disconnections

+### Host Transfer System

+The server automatically handles host transfers when the current host disconnects:

+1. **Smart Host Selection**: When a host disconnects, the system intelligently selects a new host:
+   - **Priority 1**: Connected players who are ready
+   - **Priority 2**: Any connected player (if no ready players available)
+2. **Seamless Transfer**: Host privileges are automatically transferred without game interruption
+3. **Real-time Notifications**: All players receive immediate notifications about host changes
+4. **State Consistency**: Host status is properly updated across all game components
+5. **Fallback Handling**: Gracefully handles edge cases like empty rooms or all players disconnected

+**Events Emitted:**
+- `host-changed`: Detailed information about the host transfer
+- `player-disconnected`: Enhanced with host change information for backward compatibility

 ### Spectator Mode